‘Candy Bomber’ who dropped sweets during Berlin Airlift dies

 “Halvorsen’s deeply human act has never been forgotten,” Berlin Mayor Franziska Giffey said in a statement.

-Halvorsen was born in Salt Lake City but grew up on farms before getting his pilot’s license.
+Utah Gov. Spencer Cox also praised Halvorsen, who was born in Salt Lake City but grew up on farms before getting his pilot’s license.

+“I know he’s up there, handing out candy behind the pearly gates somewhere,” he said.

-After the United States entered World War II following the attack on Pearl Harbor, he trained as a fighter pilot and served as a transport pilot in the south Atlantic during World War II before flying food and other supplies to West Berlin as part of the airlift.
+After the United States entered World War II following the attack on Pearl Harbor, Halvorsen trained as a fighter pilot and served as a transport pilot in the south Atlantic during World War II before flying food and other supplies to West Berlin as part of the airlift.

 According to his account on the foundation’s website, Halvorsen had mixed feelings about the mission to help the United States’ former enemy after losing friends during the war.